Hariharan-MCA/JAVA-Assessment-1/README.md

 # JAVA-Assessment-1

-# JAVA Assessment Test - 1

 * Java Version 11

-# Requirement - Java Core : Create a Java application (use main method) to read data from a CSV file and expose data into the JSON
+* Requirement - Java Core : Create a Java application (use main method) to read data from a CSV file and expose data into the JSON

 |First Name | Last Name       |Age          |
 |-----------|-----------------| :----------:|